mdodovic/Facial-Keypoints-Detection/README.md

 # Facail-Keypoints-Detection

-Different machine learning algorithms for facial key-point detection
+Different machine learning algorithms for facial key-point detection.
 Five different Neural Networks' architectures were used.
 2 were Fully-Connected NNs while 3 were Convolutional NNs.

 The complete documentation of this project can be found [here](https://github.com/mdodovic/Facial-Keypoints-Detection/blob/main/Documentation.pdf).